FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    build will break.
 You will have to manually figure out how to fix your software so that it is no longer depends upon reverted software.

-We want to create a new commit that is the inverse of the version you want to revert *from*.
+Remember that Git does not delete commits (with a few exceptions), so in order to revert a commit we must create a new commit that is the inverse of the commit you want to revert *from*.
 And you'll want to do this for every version, in reverse order, that you want to undo.
 The target of the command below is the tag of the version you want to undo, not the tag of the version you want to revert to.